 A testament to their personal style & veteran values.
-Cadres of bookers who double as hosts adorned with marquee punchlines.
+Cadres of bookers, whom double as hosts, adorn with marquee punchlines.

 We feel using notes as core insight as opposed to “looking backwards.”
 Reading off phones — a move some feel as a stunt.
 An audience of one (man or woman) as the deciding factor – a barnstorm – has now fallen under the rubric of “Audience Development.”